selfcommunity/api-docs/source/includes/api/endpoints/_dynamic_preference.md

 <aside class="notice">
-This operation require authentication and admin role.
+This operation does not require authentication
 </aside>

 ### Get a Specific Dynamic Preference